Bermuda ban on same-sex marriage is constitutional, London tribunal says

 OUTBermuda called on the government to clarify how it will treat same-sex marriages that had been lawfully performed since 2017.
 The Bermuda court's 2018 ruling had suspended the prohibition.

+"The Government is pleased with the outcome of the appeal," Attorney General and Minister of Legal Affairs Kathy Simmons said in a statement.
+"The Government will now take time to consider the full judgment and its impact."

-The government of Bermuda, a wealthy, socially conservative island in the Atlantic of 60,000 people, argues that domestic partnerships provide the same rights as marriage.
+Authorities in Bermuda, a wealthy, socially conservative island in the Atlantic of 60,000 people, have said that domestic partnerships provide the same rights as marriage.
 Thousands of people support the gay marriage ban.

-Bermuda's Attorney General did not immediately respond to a request for comment.

-The Privy Council found that the Domestic Partnership Act does not interfere with freedom of conscience as laid out in section 8 of Bermuda's constitution.

 ((brian.ellsworth@thomsonreuters.com; Reuters Messaging: brian.ellsworth.thomsonreuters.com@reuters.net))